Arrr-az/War-Risk-Battle-Simulator/README.md

 - If a 1-ATK-troops territory attacks a 1-DEF-troop territory: it can't.

 ### TRIVIA
 The idea for this program came from a specific battle between me and [Dmantuan](https://github.com/Dmantuan) where he attacked my 10-DEF-troops territory with 16 troops (and LOST!).
-A brief discussion about how unlikely that was emerged, and I set to find out using Python, which revealed that, in fact, it was reasonably likely that his attack would fail.
+A brief discussion about how unlikely that was emerged, and I set to find out using Python, which revealed that, in fact, it was slightly likely that his attack would fail.